Common Questions About Ecology Surveys

-Local planning authorities across the country insist that applications for planning permission can only be considered once all appropriate ecological surveys have been carried out.
+Local planning authorities across the country insist that developers can only realistically meet planning requirements once all appropriate ecological surveys have been carried out.
 It is something that is required due to the importance of ensuring that no wildlife habitats are disturbed and no valuable plants are needlessly destroyed through proposed construction, conversion, demolition or removal work.

 How Long is an Ecology Survey Valid for?

-On average, the results from an ecology survey are usually valid for between 12 and 24 months from the date it was carried out.
+On average, the results from an ecology survey are usually valid for between 12 and 24 months from the date it was carried out, but sometimes up to three years depending on the type of ecological assessment.
 However, as with many elements of ecology surveys, the time may also vary depending on the specific circumstances of the site and project, as well as the types of identified European protected species and the potential impact.

 Types of Ecological Surveys

 A selection of different types of ecology survey suit a variety of purposes.
 Below, we have listed each common type and explained how they are unique and valuable:

 Also known as a Phase 1 Habitat Survey, a Preliminary Ecological Appraisal (PEA) is the initial survey and acts as the first stage of the assessment process.
 It is built from two primary components: an ecological desk study and a field study or walkover survey.